lamby/20230626/Why giving talks at Postgres conferences matters.md

 **Pino:** since we're talking, oh, I'm sorry, Claire didn't mean to cut you off.

 No, you didn't.
 Go, go, go.
 Since, since we're on the topic of sort of how presenter's personality comes into play, I wanted to ask are you an introvert or extrovert and how does that affect how you prepare and how you give talks?
-Maybe Alvaro, could
+Maybe Álvaro, could

 you